wojciechligeza/DorywczaClient/README.md

 Programming tools that I use within this project are :
 - DEPENDENCY INJECTION:
-    As Angular Project hardly cannot exist without it, services that connect to API or authenticate user are injected into components.
+    As Angular Project hardly cannot exists without it, services that connect to API or authenticate user are injected into components.
 - FILTERING STREAM WITH RXJS:
     To display exclusively this data that is currently needed, component filter stream data that arrives from server with RxJS pipe.
 - RESPONSIVE LAYOUT: